An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: A Chebotarev density theorem conditional upon a zero-free region

-\begin{remark} It is in Lemma \ref{lemma_Sxt_bounds} that we fully utilize the fact that the zero-free region (\ref{region1'}) has a width that is independent of $D_L$; this is key to obtaining a small lower threshold on $x$.
-The distinction of $k=\Q$ only appears in the treatment of $E_5$. \end{remark}
+It is in Lemma \ref{lemma_Sxt_bounds} that we fully utilize the fact that the zero-free region (\ref{region1'}) has a width that is independent of $D_L$; this is key to obtaining a small lower threshold on $x$. \begin{proof} The lemma is proved by simple computations.
+For any field $k$, we see that in the range $x \leq \exp (10n_L(\log D_L)^2)$, to guarantee $|E_3| \leq c_1 x (\log x)^{-(A-1)}$ it suffices that